javascript-tutorial/en.javascript.info/1-js/2-first-steps/19-function-expression/article.md

 The meaning of these code samples is the same: "create a function and put it into the variable `sayHi`".

-Yes, no matter, how the function is defined -- it's just a value, stored in the variable `sayHi`.

-Let's stress: a function is not a "magical language structure".
+Let's stress: a function is not a "magical language structure", but a kind of value.
 Both syntaxes mean the same: create a special "function" value and put it into the variable.

+No matter, how the function is defined -- it's just a value, stored in the variable `sayHi`.

 We can even print out that value using `alert`: